OCDX/softwareEngFinalProj/sprint1/UnitTesting.md

 ##User acceptance Testing

-As part of our testing workflow, we have manual tests which will be performed by those of us working on the software.
-However, to ensure as close to an accurate user test as possible, we will have those members who did not actively work on the function being tests perform user acceptance tests.

-This serves the purpose of allowing a person less familiar with the code itself to test it, using their natural thought process and expectations of the software without having knowledge of the specific design will allow for more diverse viewpoints on the software and hopefully expose issues that otherwise would go unnoticed.

-Optionally, if we can find volunteers to perform user acceptance tests, they would be given a work flow, as generic as possible, as asked to use the software as they see reasonable.
-This will allow for a real user to interface with our software in a natural way and reveal any things that may not have been considered through the intial design and testing scenarious.

-Examples of such testing would include:

-- Asking a user to perform a manifest download.
-Allowing them to download a manifest, test that they are able to do so, and see how the user feels about downloading a manifest. (i.e., are they able to easily figure out how to do it)

-- Asking a user to search manifests based no a keyword, and testing that the results are consistent with the search entered.
-This will also similary test if a user is able to easily figure out how to use this feature

-- All use cases should have such tests as these in order to ensure that we meet our requirements.
+As part of our testing workflow, we have tests in place to ensure things are working as expected.
+However, when the product is finished by us, we will still need to verfiy the users of the software are satisfied with the work.
+The end user for our purpose will be those who will be using the Manifest sharing site.
+We will have them test the software and verify that it works for their needs

+* We will list use cases and document how to access that funcionality.
+Then the end user will test the software live, attempting to use it to be all the use ca

+* The system should be thoroughly tested, from creating a new user, logging in, creating a manifest, uploading files for that manifest, then searching for that manifest, then editing, then downloading.
+All of those should be possible for every new user, and verified working with the live testing.

+* Take feedback from the end user.
+If they are not satisfied, make the improvements required.
+If they are satisifed, but would like quality of life fixes for the next project version release, they will be noted for future development.

+##Unit Testing

+We have a document, [linked here](https://github.com/jaredwelch1/softwareEngFinalProj/blob/master/testing/readme.md), that outlines our procedure and plans for unit tests.
+We will use unit tests to test our application on the smallest level on functionality.
+We will try to create unit tests for basic features, such as valid log in cases, valid queries, and other low level, single step functionaltiy such as those will be covered as best as we can by unit testing.
+Refer to the document for more specific details.

+##Edge Cases

+Edge cases refer to those situations which only occur rarely, which may be hard to think of through the traditional manner of testing.
+Edge cases should test the boundaries of our application, trying to find as many weaknesses in the software which are due to mishandling some behavior that is traditionally not common in the work flow.
+In other words, edge case testing is important as it is designed to test the software outside of the obvious testing.
+Regression testing and integeration testing will not be exhaustive, and it is up to us to think of and test edge cases in our software.

+Our plan for approaching test cases is to try our best to test the high end and low end of our functions and methods.
+If the extreme cases work, we can be reasonably confident that it will also cover those cases within the bounds of the upper and lower ends.
+A good similie is boundary conditions.
+We will try to found the furthest acceptable boundary, and test those boundaries, in order to try to cover all the edge case behavior as effectively as possible.

 ##Verification/Validation

 - Validation refers to ensuring that our requirements are met by the features of our software.
 This is accomplished through User Acceptance Testing.
-Refer to that section for information about how we plan to validate our software.
+Ulimately, the end User is who we must go to for Validation of the software.
+Their feedback will determine whether we meet the end user's requirements.

 - Verification refers to ensuring that our software does what it is designed to do.
-While validation tests that we meet our requirements, verification tests that our software does what we intend it to do, separate from what the requirements ask.
-Of course, if we have validated our software, verification would ensure that the requirements we meet work correctly.
-The unit testing and testing suites will ensure we verify our software works.
+While validation tests that we meet our requirements, verification tests that our software does what we intend it to do, separate from what the requirements asked.
+This is covered by regression testing, integration testing, and unit testing.